Things to do in Lausanne

 Museums in Lausanne

 Plateforme10 is a modern new art district, very close to the train station, and located where the former train halls were.
 The fact that it is located at a former train hall, is nicely integrated on the esplanade in front of the building.
-The art district is more than a museum hub, it will also be a place to meet friends as there will be restaurants, and we already saw some shops, like Caran d’Ache.
+The art district is more than a museum hub.
+It will also be a place to meet friends as there will be restaurants, and we already saw some shops.
 At the moment the Musée Cantonal des Beaux-Arts is already located at Plateforme10, and two more museums will follow soon: MUDAC (Museum of Contemporary Design and Applied Arts) and Musée de l’Elysée (photography).

 The Olympic Museum in Lausanne